thejerrytan/CarND-Vehicle-Detection/writeup_report.md

 Another optimization i did was to apply histogram equalization on the image.
 The code is in cell 4, function equalize_hist() under heading "Preprocessing".
 Since the SVM does not perform well on dimly lit images as the features of the image are not discernible, we can use histogram equalization to increase contrast and bring out the shapes, edges, etc. that will help the SVM make its decision.
 Performing this technique on the patch of image covered by the window would be most effective but that would be prohibitively slow and computationally too costly, hence I just perform histogram equalization on the patch of the image we are searching over, bounded by ystart:ystop.

 Ultimately I searched on 3 scales using HSV 3-channel HOG features plus spatially binned color and histograms of color in RGB colorspace in the feature vector, which provided a nice result.
 Here are some example images at large, medium, small window sizes, tried on the 6 test images provided:

+Notice that the large windows did not have any true positive detections?
+That is because my choice of ystart:ystop for the large windows places all the vehicles in the test images out of the search boundary.

 ![alt text][sliding_large_windows_test1]
 ![alt text][sliding_large_windows_test2]